KansasCityWomeninTechnology/jewelbots/README.md

 <img src="img/install_libraries.png" alt="screenshot of Jewelbots libraries">

 ## Solo coding your Jewelbot

-There are two types of programs for Jewelbots, solo coding and friendship coding.
-Solo Coding uses one input (the magic button) and two outputs (led lights and buzzer).
+There are two types of programs for Jewelbots, **Solo Coding** and **Friendship Coding**.
+We'll start with Solo Coding.
+It uses one input (the magic button) and two outputs (led lights and buzzer).

-The first program we are going to write is a Timer that you set by pressing the magic button on the Jewelbot.
-After we code, compile and upload our Timer program to the Jewelbot, you will be able to press the magic button X number of times to set the timer for X number of minutes.
+When you're making cupcakes, you need to set a timer to know when they're done.
+Our first program is a timer that you set by pressing the magic button on the Jewelbot.
+After you upload our timer program to the Jewelbot, you will be able to set the timer for a certain number of minutes by pressing the magic button that many times - for example, you can set the timer for 2 minutes by pressing the magic button 2 times.

-6. Make sure you are starting with a blank file in your Arduino IDE, then Copy and paste the following code into the text window.
+6. Make sure you are starting with a blank file in your Arduino IDE, then copy and paste the following code into the text window.

 ```
 Animation animation;